KastnerRG/Read_the_docs/docs/project2.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Project 2: Phase Detector
+Project: Phase Detector
 =========================================

-1)Introduction
+1) Introduction
 --------------

-In this project, you will design a phase detector by implementing a complex FIR filter and a COordinate Rotation DIgital Computer (CORDIC) IP core.
-You are going to build a complex FIR filter by hierarchically instantiating four “real” FIR filters similar to what you developed in Project 1.
-You will develop one CORDIC IP core from scratch, and experiment with another one that is provided to you.
+The goal of this project is to design a simple phase detector.
+This is done by combining a complex FIR filter and a COordinate Rotation DIgital Computer (CORDIC).
+You build a complex FIR filter by hierarchically instantiating four “real” FIR filters similar to what you developed in the FIR filter project.
+In this project, you develop one CORDIC IP core from scratch using HLS and experiment with another one that is provided to you.

 The complex FIR filter is used to correlate to a known complex signal.
 We use Golay codes which have some great properties related to orthogonality and auto-correlation.
 This is not important to this lab, but is some really amazing math.
 I hope you look into it.